DonnieWest/unissist/README.md

 const store = createStore({ count: 0 })
 const adapter = localStorageAdapter();

-// these are the default values, except migration.
-By default, a version change simply drops the persisted state let config = {
+// Default values except migration let config = {
   version: 1,
   debounceTime: 100,
+  // called when version is updated.
+Defaults to dropping the store
   migration: (oldState, oldversion) => ({ /* new state */ }),
+  // takes in the current state and returns the state to be persisted
+  map: state => ({ /* new persisted state shape */ })
 }

-persistStore(store, adapter);
+persistStore(store, adapter, conf);

 ```